Vikings get critical Allen turnovers, stun Bills 33-30 in OT

 ORCHARD PARK, N.Y.
-(AP) — Count out the Vikings all you want.
-Patrick Peterson, Justin Jefferson and company keep finding ways to rally for victories in the most remarkable and improbable of ways.

-Sunday’s 33-30 overtime win over the previously AFC-leading Buffalo Bills might have been the most stunning so far.

-Peterson intercepted Josh Allen with 1:12 left in overtime to finally end a sloppy, yet thrilling back-and-forth game between two of the NFL’s best teams, in which Minnesota rallied from a 17-point second-half deficit.
+(AP)Patrick Peterson intercepted Josh Allen with 1:12 left in overtime to finally end a sloppy, yet thrilling back-and-forth game between two of the NFL’s best teams, and the Minnesota Vikings completed their rally from a 17-point second-half deficit to beat the Buffalo Bills 33-30 on Sunday.

-“Look at us now.
-Look at us now.
-That’s all I could say,” Peterson said, referring to critics who pointed out the NFC North-leading Vikings’ easy schedule.

-“We’re not trying to prove them wrong.
-We just want to continue to prove ourselves right each and every time we step on the field,” added Peterson, who had two interceptions.
-“I believe the largest margin was 13, 14, 17?
-So if we’re not a good football team, how could you come back from that deficit?
-Look at us now.”

 The Vikings took advantage of three turnovers by Allen in the fourth quarter and overtime, pulling ahead late in regulation when he mishandled a snap and fumbled in the end zone.

 Greg Joseph put the Vikings ahead to stay by hitting a 33-yard field goal with 3:42 left in overtime.
-The game didn’t end until Allen, facing second and 10 at Minnesota’s 20, forced a pass over the middle intended for Gabe Davis, only to have Peterson intercept it a few yards into the end zone.
+The game didn’t end until Allen, facing second and 10 at Minnesota’s 20, forced a pass over the middle intended for Gabe Davis, only to have Peterson intercept it a few yards into the end zone, his second pick of the day.
 Peterson ran out and slid to the turf.

-The Vikings also got a heroic performance by Jefferson — who had 10 catches for 193 yards and an incredible, game-saving one-handed grab — and overcame an officiating gaffe.

-NFL senior vice president of officiating Walt Anderson said the Bills’ hurry-up offense gave replay officials no time to review Davis’ 20-yard catch on Buffalo’s final drive of regulation, which ended with Tyler Bass tying the game with a 29-yard field goal with 2 seconds left.
-Replays revealed Davis didn’t maintain control and the ball touched the ground on the sideline on what was ruled a catch at the Vikings 40 with 17 seconds remaining, Anderson said.

-And Allen’s turnover problems are suddenly the biggest question surrounding the Bills’ talented QB.
-He was questionable to play on Sunday because of an injured throwing elbow.
-Allen said the injury had nothing to do with the turnovers.

-“Losing sucks.
-It sucks this way even more.
-Horrendous second half,” Allen said.
-“It comes down to my shoulders and my shoulders only.
-Making the right decisions, making the right throws.
-This one’s going to suck, watching it.”
+The Bills (6-3) dropped out of the AFC lead with their second straight loss, this one a thriller that featured several momentum-turning plays in the final minute of regulation alone.

-Allen’s first interception on fourth-and-goal from Minnesota’s 2 led directly to C.J.
-Ham scoring on a 3-yard run to cut Buffalo’s lead to 27-23 with 4:34 remaining.
-Buffalo’s defense then appeared to have the game won by stopping Vikings quarterback Kirk Cousins for no gain on fourth-and-goal from the half-yard line with 49 seconds remaining.
+The Bills, clinging to a a 27-23 lead, appeared to have won when they stopped Cousins for no gain on fourth-and-goal from the half-yard line with 49 seconds remaining.

 On the very next play, Allen muffed the snap from center Mitch Morse, and Minnesota linebacker Erik Hendricks dived into the end zone to recover it for a touchdown.

+With the Bills ahead 27-17, Allen threw his first interception on fourth-and-goal at Minnesota’s 2 with 10:27 remaining.
+Rolling to his right, Allen inexplicably threw back across his body directly to Peterson, who returned the ball to Buffalo’s 34 and was tackled by Allen.
+The frustrated quarterback lay face down on the field for nearly a minute, and kicked both of his feet on the turf before finally getting up.

+Though the Vikings scored on the ensuing drive, with C.J.
+Ham bulling up the middle on a 3-yard run, Joseph missed the extra point.

-He had a 22-yard touchdown catch on the Vikings’ first possession.
-But the most amazing of his many highlights was a 32-yard grab on fourth-and-18 on Minnesota’s final drive of regulation.
+Then it was Jefferson’s time to rescue the Vikings.
+He made an incredible one-handed, 32-yard grab on fourth-and-18 on Minnesota’s final drive of regulation.
 Jefferson reached back to get one hand on the ball and rip it out of the grasp of Bills defender Cam Lewis.

-“It felt like it was unreal.
-Like a movie,” Jefferson said.
-“The big games, the big moments, when people are looking for you to make a play, that’s what I like the most.”

 Selected with the 2020 first-round pick the Vikings acquired in a trade that sent receiver Stefon Diggs to the Bills, Jefferson became the NFL’s first player to top 100 yards receiving 20 times in his first three seasons, breaking a tie with Odell Beckham Jr. and former Minnesota great Randy Moss.